cyclicshift/budgetbucket/README.md

 # financelight
-Shine a light on your finances.
+Shine a light on your financial health.